AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/go-live.md

 ---
-title: How to Go Live with Your Headless Application
+title: How to Go Live with Your Headless application
 description: In this part of the AEM Headless Developer Journey, learn how to deploy a headless application live by taking your local code in Git and moving it to Cloud Manager Git for the CI/CD pipeline.
 hide: yes
 hidefromtoc: yes
 index: no
 exl-id: f79b5ada-8f59-4706-9f90-bc63301b2b7d
 ---
-# How to Go Live with Your Headless Application {#go-live}
+# How to Go Live with Your Headless application {#go-live}

 >[!CAUTION]
 >